-I have built a long drop dry compost toilet that links with a worm farm, the worms should move into the humanure pile, eat all the humanure while travelling back to their home and leave nice worm castings.
+As featured in Permaculture Magazine.
+Out long drop dry compost toilet links with a worm farm, the worms move into the humanure pile, eat all the humanure while travelling back to their home and leave nice worm castings.
 This should take out the need to allow the humanure pile to compost for one year.
-Instead, I plan to harvest worm castings with worms to be added to our chicken system.
+I harvest worm castings with worms to be added to our chicken system.
 It took a lot of effort to build, but it is a sustainable system that looks good and should be much less maintenance than our other composting toilets.
-This was completed in September 2019 and I estimate that we need three months to see how effective the system is.
+This was completed in September 2019.

 Worm Long Drop Location

 We chose a site near our community building so guests do not have to go too far for the toilet.
 We chose a spot at the edge of a terrace so that the humanure chamber is on the lower terrace and the access is on the higher terrace.
 We also chose a terrace with a sunrise view of Monsanto mountain so people can enjoy a ‘poo with a view’.

 The terrace edge has an old stone wall that was made a long time ago by the Moors, so unfortunately we had to dismantle this section of the wall.
 We used these old stones from the wall to build the humanure chamber, which is also the structure for the main building.
 These stones were laid by two volunteers who were on the natural building course previously (Thank you Kirsty and Sinead for your help).
 We used cement to bind the stones to ensure the chamber was strong.
 Each chamber is 1.5 metres high, 1.5 meters wide and 1.5 meters deep, about the size of a good compost pile.
 It was built with stone rather than wood as the humanure would be thriving with life that would decompose the wood.
 The stone will last a lot longer.